-When on and the front wiper is on, the driver and/or passenger mirrors will tilt downward when the vehicle is shifted to R (Reverse) to improve visibility of the ground near the rear wheels.
+When on, the driver and/or passenger mirrors will tilt downward when the vehicle is shifted to R (Reverse) to improve visibility of the ground near the rear wheels.

-Select Off, On - Driver and Passenger, On - Driver, or On -Passenger.
+Select Off, On - Driver and Passenger, On - Driver, or On - Passenger.